Poppy Seed Dressing

 - Sugar.
 Use granulated sugar to give this dressing a delicious sweet flavor.
 You can sub with honey or maple syrup.

 - Poppy seeds.
 You can find poppyseeds in the spice section at most grocery stores.
+Use the leftovers to make lemon poppy seed muffins!

-Just follow a few simple steps to make this homemade dressing recipe.
 Scroll down to the recipe card for the full printable recipe.

 - Store.
 All done!
 Allow the flavors to blend at room temperature while preparing the salad.
-Or store your dressing in the refrigerator for a later use.
+Or store your dressing in the refrigerator for later use.

-Serving suggestions
+Serving Suggestions

 This flavorful poppy seed dressing is so versatile and delicious paired with tons of different salads.
 Here’s a few options we love: